dmoore5050/SaisonBuilder/user_stories.md

-As an inexperienced homebrewer/saison drinker,
+As an inexperienced homebrewer/saison drinker,<br>
-In order to find a saison recipe that I can brew,
+In order to find a saison recipe that I can brew,<br>
-And that will help me establish a baseline for the Saison style:
+And that will help me establish a baseline for the Saison style:<br>

  * To access initial menu, user runs > saison_builder
  * If the user is a first-time app user, User answers baseline skill survey, after which menu displays